 Clio is a powerful, innovative, user-friendly law practice platform that offers law firms an array of options for adding functionality through its extensive App Directory and open API.

 Design.
 Clio has embraced user-centered design in a big way.
-Clio customers play a central role in shaping Clio’s development roadmap, and Clio gauges its own success by its customers’ success.
-At its annual Clio Cloud Conference, the design team takes copious notes as Clio users demonstrate how they use Clio, or their frustrations and workarounds, and then incorporate what they learn into the development roadmap.
+Customers play a central role in shaping Clio’s development roadmap, and Clio gauges its own success by its customers’ success.
+At its annual Clio Cloud Conference, the design team takes copious notes as users demonstrate how they use Clio, or their frustrations and workarounds, and then incorporate what they learn into the development roadmap.
 Even if you never notice this focus on design, you’ll benefit.

 Single-page app.
-Clio’s web app is now a single-page app.
+The web app is now a single-page app.
 This means you don’t have to wait for the page to reload every time you click a button or link, making the web app feel faster and more responsive.

 Sponsored Clio Updates